Disaster Risk Management and Climate Change Adaptation - Master's Programme

-The programme offers a mix of practical and theoretical learning with a strong focus on interaction between students and teaching staff, as well as with important factors within this field of study.
+The programme offers a mix of practical and theoretical learning with a strong focus on group work and interaction between students and teaching staff, as well as with important factors within this field of study.
 Examples of the latter are involvement of experts from national and international organisations in some of the courses and the possibility of taking an elective internship-based course.

 The programme has connections with potential hosts for interns and students conducting research for their Master’s thesis within the UN-system, the Red Cross/Red Crescent movement, and Governmental agencies on different administrative levels in various parts of the world.

 Our students come from very diverse backgrounds such as engineering science, social science, political science, natural science and environmental science.
 Even if previous work experience is not a requirement to enter the programme, most of our students have professional or volunteer experience.

 - Full list of courses in this programme: http://kurser.lth.se/lot/?prog=MKAT&val=program&lang=en

 Students graduating from the Master’s programme in Disaster Risk Management and Climate Change Adaptation will be attractive for a career with actors contributing to a more resilient and sustainable society, ranging from local and national authorities to international actors as well as private consultancies.
 The programme provides qualifications for both professional activities in society and for research studies at PhD level.

 The network of organisations supporting the programme have in their letters of support for the programme emphasised the need for professionals with qualifications in e.g. risk assessment, preparedness/contingency planning and capacity development, topics which are at the core of the programme.